NYTRO: When Subsampling Meets Early Stopping: Proposed Algorithm and Main Results

 We exploit these results to analyze the complexity of the algorithms with respect to the statistical accuracy allowed by the data.
 If we choose $m \approx \tilde{d}(\la^*)\log (n/\la^*)$ and $t = \frac{1}{\gamma \la^*}$, then combining Theorem~\ref{thm:rls} with Corollary~\ref{cor:uniform} and with Theorem~\ref{thm:nys}, respectively, we see that the expected excess risk of both NYTRO and NKRLS is in the same order of the one of KRLS.
 Both algorithms have a memory requirement of $O(nm)$ (compared to $O(n^2)$ for KRLS), but they differ in their time requirement.
 For NYTRO we have $O(n\frac{\tilde{d}(\la^*)}{\la^*}\log\frac{n}{\la^*})$, while for NKRLS it is $O(n\tilde{d}(\la^*)^2(\log \frac{n}{\la^*})^2)$.
 Now note that $\tilde{d}(\la^*)$ by definition is bounded by

 thus, by comparing the two computational times, we can identify two regimes \eqals{

 } To illustrate the regimes in which different algorithms can be preferable from a computational point of view while achieving the same error as KRLS with $\la^*$ (see Figure~\ref{fig:areaPlotv2_WIDE}), it is useful to parametrize the family of learning problems with respect to the signal-to-noise ratio defined in Equation~\eqref{eq:snr} and to the dimensionality of the problem $\tilde{d} := \tilde{d}(\la^*)$ defined in Equation~\eqref{eq:tilde-d}.
 We choose $\tilde{d}$ as a measure of dimensionality with respect to $d_\textrm{eff}$, because $\tilde{d}$ directly affects the computational properties of the analyzed algorithms.
-In Figure~\ref{fig:areaPlotv2_WIDE}, the parameter space describing the learning problems is partitioned in regions given by the curve

-that separates the subsampling methods from the standard methods and that separates the iterative from Tikhonov methods.
+In Figure~\ref{fig:areaPlotv2_WIDE}, the parameter space describing the learning problems is partitioned in regions given by the curve that separates the subsampling methods from the standard methods and the curve that separates the iterative from Tikhonov methods.

 As illustrated in Figure~\ref{fig:areaPlotv2_WIDE}, NYTRO is preferable when $\SNR \leq 1$, that is when the problem is quite noisy.
 When $\SNR > 1$, then NYTRO is faster when the dimension of the problem is sufficiently large.
 Note that, in particular, the area of the NYTRO region on $\SNR > 1$ increases with $n$, and the curve $c_1$ is quite flat when $n$ is very large.
 On the opposite extremes we have early stopping and NKRLS.
 Indeed, one is effective when the dimensionality is very large, while the second when it is very small.
 There is a peak around $\SNR \approx 1$ for which it seems that the only useful algorithm is NKRLS when the dimensionality is sufficiently large.
 The only region where KRLS is more effective is when $\SNR \approx 1$ and the dimensionality is close to $n$.